yeehaa123/elab/h2020/proposal/erc_proposal_template.md

-#Proposal template
-(technical annex)

-##Coordination and support actions

-*Please follow the structure of this template when preparing your proposal.
-It has been designed to ensure that the important aspects of your planned work are presented in a way that will enable the experts to make an effective assessment against the evaluation criteria.
-Sections 1, 2 and 3 each correspond to an evaluation criterion for a full proposal.*

-*Page limit: For full proposals, the cover page, and sections 1, 2 and 3, together should not be longer than 50 pages.
-All tables in these sections must be included within this limit.
-The minimum font size allowed is 11 points.
-The page size is A4, and all margins (top, bottom, left, right) should be at least 15 mm (not including any footers or headers).*
-*If you attempt to upload a proposal longer than the specified limit, before the deadline you will receive an automatic warning, and will be advised to shorten and re-upload the proposal.
-After the deadline, any excess pages will be overprinted with a ‘watermark’, indicating to evaluators that these pages must be disregarded.*

-*Please do not consider the page limit as a target!
-It is in your interest to keep your text as concise as possible, since experts rarely view unnecessarily long proposals in a positive light.*

-#COVER PAGE

-Title of Proposal: Coding the Humanities (CtH)

 List of participants: Jan Hein Hoogstad, Marijn Koolen, Sabrina Sauer, Robin Boast, Johanna Barnbeck, Thomas Harders

 **Participant No** (*Please use the same participant numbering as that used in the administrative proposal forms.*)